Find out what the user can do to reduce battery corrosion and shedding.

 Figure 1: Innards of a corroded lead acid battery

-As the battery sheds its lead to the bottom of the container, a conductive layer forms, and once the contaminated material fills the allotted space in the sediment trap, the now conductive liquid reaches the plates and creates a shorting effect.
+As the battery sheds its lead to the bottom of the container, a conductive layer forms that will gradually fill the allotted space in the sediment trap.
+In time, the now conductive liquid may reach the plates, creating a shorting effect.
 The term “short” is a misnomer and elevated self-discharge or a soft short would be a better term to describe the condition.

-“Soft shorts” are difficult to detect because the battery appears normal immediately after a charge and everything seems to function as it should.
-In essence, the charge has wiped out all evidence of a soft short, except perhaps an elevated temperature on the battery housing.
-Once rested for 6–12 hours, the battery begins to show anomalies such as a lower open-circuit voltage and reduced specific gravity.
+“Soft shorts” are difficult to detect because the battery functions normally immediately after charge and everything seems fine.
+In essence, a charge wipes out all evidence of a soft short condition, except perhaps an elevated temperature that can be noticed when touching the battery housing.
+However, once rested for 6–12 hours, the battery begins to show anomalies such as a lower open-circuit voltage and reduced specific gravity.
 The measured capacity will also be low because self-discharge has consumed some of the stored energy.
 According to the 2010 BCI Failure Modes Study, shorted batteries accounted for 18 percent of battery failures, a drop from 31 percent five years earlier.
 Improved manufacturing methods may account for this reduction.

-Lead drop is another cause of short in which large chunks of lead break loose from the welded bars connecting the plates.
-Unlike a “soft” short that develops with wear-and-tear, a lead drop often occurs early in battery life.
-This causes a more serious short and is associated with a permanent voltage drop.
-The shorted cell may have little or no charge and the specific gravity of the electrolyte is close to 1.00.
-This is mostly a manufacturing defect and cannot be repaired.
+Lead drop is another cause of short in which chunks of lead break loose from the welded bars connecting the plates.
+Unlike a “soft” short that develops with wear-and-tear, a lead drop often occurs early in battery life due to a manufacturing defect.
+This induces a more serious short that is associated with a permanent voltage drop and could lead to a thermal runaway.